Chiral numerical renormalization group: The Wilson Ladder

 \subsection{Tridiagonalization}

-In the single-impurity case one has $N$ positive modes, $N$ negative modes, and one impurity mode, so that the single-particle Hamiltonian can be written as a $\left(2N+1\right)\times\left(2N+1\right)$ matrix.
-One can then numerically arrive at a unitary transformation which brings it to tridiagonal form, e.g., by the Lanczos or Householder algorithms.
-This scheme can be readily generalized to the two impurity case \citep{liuQuantumImpuritiesChannel2016}: We now have $2N$ positive modes, $2N$ negative modes, and 2 impurity modes, so that the single-particle Hamiltonian can be written as a $\left(4N+2\right)\times\left(4N+2\right)$ matrix, or as a $\left(2N+1\right)\times\left(2N+1\right)$ block matrix with $2\times2$ elements $\mathbf{V}_{n}$ and $\boldsymbol{\mathcal{E}}_{n}$, as shown in Fig.\,\ref{fig:Tridiag-Block-Star}.
+In the single-impurity case, one has $N$ positive-energy modes, $N$ negative-energy modes, and one impurity mode, so that the single-particle Hamiltonian can be written as a $\left(2N+1\right)\times\left(2N+1\right)$ matrix.
+One can then numerically find a unitary transformation which brings it into tridiagonal form, e.g., by the Lanczos or Householder algorithms.
+This scheme can be readily generalized to the two-impurity case \citep{liuQuantumImpuritiesChannel2016}: We now have $2N$ positive-energy modes, $2N$ negative-energy modes, and 2 impurity modes, so that the single-particle Hamiltonian can be written as a $\left(4N+2\right)\times\left(4N+2\right)$ matrix, or as a $\left(2N+1\right)\times\left(2N+1\right)$ block matrix with $2\times2$ elements $\mathbf{V}_{n}$ and $\boldsymbol{\mathcal{E}}_{n}$, as shown in Fig.\,\ref{fig:Tridiag-Block-Star}.
 One can then apply a generalized Lanczos or Householder procedure in order to bring it to a block-tridiagonal form, as shown in Fig.\,\ref{fig:Tridiag-Block-Chain}.
-The Hamiltonian is thus given as in Eqs.\,(\ref{eq:H-Coupling-Chain}) and (\ref{eq:H-Bath-Chain}), which are rewritten here for the sake of clarity
+The Hamiltonian is thus given by Eqs.\,(\ref{eq:H-Chain}), which are rewritten here for the sake of clarity,

-with general (real) matrices $\mathbf{T}_{n}$ and Hermitian (symmetric) matrices $\mathbf{E}_{n}$.
+with general matrices $\mathbf{T}_{n}$ and Hermitian matrices $\mathbf{E}_{n}$.
+Since the coefficient matrices $\mathbf{V}_{n}$ and $\boldsymbol{\mathcal{E}}_{n}$ obtained in the previous section (for a PT-symmetric hybridization) were all real, $\mathbf{T}_{n}$ ($\mathbf{E}_{n}$) can be written as real (and symmetric) matrices.
 One still has the freedom to apply arbitrary unitary transformations to the $2\times2$ blocks.
 In the presence of particle-hole symmetry, these transformations can be used to nullify the diagonal terms in $\mathbf{E}_{n}$ and the off-diagonal terms in $\mathbf{T}_{n}$, bringing us to the Wilson ladder structure shown in Fig.\,\ref{fig:Tridiag-Ladder}.
 This is a generalization to the zero onsite energies in the ordinary (single-impurity) Wilson chain in the presence of particle-hole symmetry.
 Here we present an alternative tridiagonalization procedure which exploits particle-hole symmetry, and thus by construction enforces the ladder structure.